 But, of course, if you can’t find chile de àrbol, finding japones chilies may be even harder.
 In this case, one of the easier-to-find options below will work best.

 If all you are looking for is a similar level of spiciness, look no further than your spice rack.
 Crushed red pepper typically has a cayenne pepper base cut with lesser heat peppers.
 This lowers the heat profile to around the chile de àrbol level.
 This is a definite trade-off, though.
 Sure you get the heat, but not the flavor chile de àrbol or the creative presentation possible with a dried pepper.

 The “step up” option: Dried cayenne pepper

-Cayenne pepper is typically double in heat to the chile de àrbol, so if you’re happy with a little extra kick, here’s your answer.
+Cayenne pepper (30,000 to 50,000 SHU) is typically double in heat to the chile de àrbol, so if you’re happy with a little extra kick, here’s your answer.
 It, too, doesn’t share the same nutty flavor, but its slim profile makes the cayenne a good infusion chili pepper. it’s easy to fit into bottles of olive oil or liquor to spice up the flavor.

 The “giant leap” option (but easier to find in a pinch): Thai chilies

 Most supermarkets carry Thai chilies (a.k.a. bird’s eye chilies) in their international sections, so if you need a fast chile de àrbol substitute, this is your “in a pinch” option.
 But beware: It’s a big jump in heat between the two.
 Thai chilies are typically three to four times hotter (50,000 to 30,000 SHU) than chile de àrbol.
 They may be tiny, but they pack a wallop.
 Consider your recipe before using.
 Use only a quarter of what’s called for and add more to taste.
 Thai chilies with their slim shape are also excellent for chili infusions.